jenncash29/Enova-Electronics-Store-Project/README.md

 #### **3. Loyalty Program**
 - **Historical Performance:** From 2019-2021, non-members outperformed loyalty members in terms of revenue, AOV, and order count.
 - **Recent Success:**  In 2022, loyalty members surpassed non-members across all key metrics.
-- **Recommendation:** Given this positive shift, the team recommends to continue and potentially expand the loaylty program to further boost customer retention and sales.

 #### **4. Refund Rates and AOV**
 - **Peak Refunds in 2020:** The highest refund rates were recorded in 2020, with the Macbook Air Laptop being the most refunded item.